Duke67/xrptoolkit-nodejs/README.md

   - New ledger is closed every 3-4 seconds.
 If you will need 1-2 minutes to submit this payment to live network, better add 20-50 or even more to what is reported by server_info.

 - In a web browser you will see QR code and text blob representing signed transaction
-- Use Android client QR feature to scan and instant submission to Ripple network
+- Use Android client QR feature to scan and instantly submit transaction to Ripple network

 ### Submit